Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 #### Common Troubleshooting Tips
 - The game forcibly equips the gear it views as best-in-slot onto NPCs at certain times (example: when an item is added or equipped).
 This mod has a workaround in place to validate the equip state for companion players, but sometimes, players may still have their desired items unequipped or their character may begin stuttering when moving/attacking.
 If this happens, try using the ***'Debug: Re-equip Items in Hands'***, ***'Debug: Refresh Player Managers'***, or ***'Debug: Reset Player'*** binds and see if it corrects the issue.
 If the issue persists, try the ***'Reset Player' Debug Menu player option***.
 - If the Summoning or Debug menus fail to open or if a player's inputs aren't recognized, ***try tabbing out and then tabbing back in***.
 This will sometimes happen when the game doesn't have focus.
 And if the Wait or Pause/Journal menus are opening instead, ALYSLC's .dll may not have been loaded properly by SKSE.
-A restart should fix the problem.
+Restarting the game should fix the problem.
+- If no menus are opening when pressing any of the menu binds with any player, ***try opening and closing the Pause/Journal Menu with the keyboard***.
+Menu control assignment should reset and players should be able to open menus again.
 - If the physics system has bugged out and the player is frozen, warped, or otherwise unresponsive, attempt to reset the player with either ***'Debug: Ragdoll Player'*** or ***'Debug: Reset Player'***.
 Or flop.
 Flopping solves a lot of problems from my experience.
 - If a companion player is controlling menus when they shouldn’t be, or the option to quicksave or save is greyed out even though no players are downed, opening the ***Debug Menu*** with any player and selecting ***'Stop Menu Input Manager'*** may resolve the issue.
 - If the player crosshairs or the menu control outline is not showing, ***pause and unpause the game***, which should force the mod's overlay menu to open and fix the problem.